bcgov/wps-research/data/bill/batch_fire_mapping/METHODOLOGY.md

 The pixel dimensions come from the raster geotransform (e.g., 20 m × 20 m = 400 m² per pixel for 20 m Sentinel-2 data).
 Every pixel with a value > 0 in the classified raster is counted as burned.

-This calculation reads the raster at full resolution and is **not affected** by `--plot_downsample` or `--contour_width`, which are purely visual parameters for the PNG figures.
+This calculation reads the raster at full resolution and is **not affected** by `--contour_width`, which is a purely visual parameter for the PNG figures.

 Both values are saved in `_params.yaml` under `fire.ml_area_ha` and `fire.ml_area_m2`, alongside the traditional `fire.fire_size_ha` from the shapefile.